-Leaves of Absence and Other Workplace Accommodations Attorneys in Beverly Hills & Los Angeles
+Premier Leaves of Absence and Other Workplace Accommodations Attorneys

-At E&L, LLP, our employment law attorneys in Beverly Hills & Los Angeles understand that when employees must take time away from work for personal, family, or medical reasons, they should not have to worry about losing their position or the job while they are away.
+At E&L, LLP, our employment law attorneys understand that when employees must take time away from work for personal, family, or medical reasons, they should not have to worry about losing their position or the job while they are away.

-If you have been denied the right to take the leave of absence you are legally afforded, your employee rights may be being violated Contact our Los Angeles County employment law attorneys at E&L, LLP today to discuss your unique circumstances and how they may be protected under our laws, so you can get the time away you are entitled to.
+If you have been denied the right to take the leave of absence you are legally afforded, your employee rights may be being violated.
+Contact our employment law attorneys at E&L, LLP today to discuss your unique circumstances and how they may be protected under our laws, so you can get the time away you are entitled to.

 What is Covered Under the Family and Medical Leave Act in California?